 This poor mans prime rib recipe is one of our favorite go-to recipes and has been for a while now.
 We don't usually eat beef roasts due to the cost (pork roasts are cheaper), but that doesn't stop me from stocking up during a good sale!

 Prime rib is an expensive cut of meat usually served around the holidays.
-The price tag is usually around $20 per pound.
+The price tag is usually around $20 or more per pound.
 Our version gives us several pounds of meat for less than $20 in total!

 Serve it up with some Garlic Parmesan Roasted Green Beans, Creamy Garlic Red Skin Mashed Potatoes, and Homemade Dinner Rolls for a fantastic feast.